 Join a course at Mary Ward Centre to help you get a new or better job.
 Our friendly and supportive courses will provide you with the skills needed for the modern workplace.
+Perhaps you have been furloughed and this is an opportunity to upskill?
 Learn alongside other adults who are seeking to gain employment, returning to employment after a break or looking to improve on their current job.

 - Gain IT skills for work or learn how to operate your smart phone and use social media